philipperemy/FX-1-Minute-Data/README.md

 ## API

 Then of course, you can use directly the API.
 There are two endpoints depending on what you query:
 - If you query data of the same year, then you have to query it per month.
 Say, you are in June 2019.
-You will need to call to make 6 calls to download the data of 2019 up to June.
+You will need to make 6 calls to download the data of 2019 up to June.

 ```python
 api.download_fx_m1_data(year='2016', month='7', pair='eurgbp')